Dental Implants Dayton Ohio

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

-Using the most recent advances in dental implant technology, Drs.
-Miremadi and Monto are able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Miremadi is able to place single-stage implants.
 These implants do not require a second procedure to uncover them but do require a minimum of eight weeks of healing time before artificial teeth are placed.
 There are even situations where the implants can be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.

 Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-While Drs.
-Miremadi or Monto performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+While Dr. Miremadi performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.

 What Types Of Prosthesis Are Available?